1 killed, 3 wounded in residential speakeasy shooting

 CAMDEN, N.J.
-(AP) — Officials say shots fired at a residential speakeasy in New Jersey has claimed the life of one person and wounded three others.
+(AP) — Officials say shots fired at a “residential speakeasy” in New Jersey has claimed the life of one person and wounded three others.

-Camden County spokesman Dan Keashen said the gunfire happened at about 3:15 a.m.
-Saturday in the after-hours club in Camden.

-He says one person died and another was reported in critical but stable condition.
-He said two other people had non-life-threatening injuries.
+County prosecutors and police say officers were in front of the Camden home when they heard gunshots around 3:15 a.m.
+Saturday.

+Officers approached the home, described as a local “residential speakeasy” or illegal bar, as people were leaving and found the four victims.
+They were taken to Cooper University Hospital.

 Most Read Nation & World Stories

-Note: This story has been corrected to show investigators now say no arrests have been made.